This is my sister Robyn’s rocky road fudge recipe. She has been making this for a long time and usually gifts it at the holidays!

 Why am I talking about myself in the third person?

-We have bittersweet chocolate chips, butterscotch chips, almond butter, mini marshmallows and what isn’t pictured: some butter.
+- Ingredients: bittersweet chocolate chips, butterscotch chips, almond butter, mini marshmallows and butter

-First thing I do is place the chocolate chips, butterscotch chips, almond butter and butter in a saucepan.
-I melt them on medium heat and stand there stirring the mixture together.
+- Place chocolate chips, butterscotch chips, almond butter and butter in a saucepan and melt on medium heat stirring with a spatula

-I place the dish of rocky road fudge in the fridge to set for at least 2 hours.
-I actually let this batch sit overnight.
+- Place fudge in the fridge to set for at least 2 hours

 And Christopher bites into a piece of rocky road fudge.